-However, a World Micro Cap Index constituent is not considered for a size-segment migration to the Small Cap Index or Standard Index due to a significant market capitalization increase at the time of the event but at Index Reviews, unless there is a merger or acquisition of a Small Cap Index constituent or a Standard Index constituent with or by a World Micro Cap Index constituent.

-If there is a significant market capitalization change due to any corporate event for a World Micro Cap Index constituent, MSCI deletes the constituent from World Micro Cap Index if its post-event full market capitalization is above the Small Cap Interim Size-Segment Cutoff and float-adjusted market capitalization is above (at least) half the Small Cap Index Interim Size-Segment Cutoff.
-However, MSCI may decide to maintain the company in the World Micro Cap Index provided that its post-event full market capitalization remains below 1.5 times the Small Cap Index Interim Size-Segment Cutoff and its float- adjusted market capitalization does not meet one half of the Small Cap Index Interim Size-Segment Cutoff.
+A World Micro Cap Index constituent is not considered for a size-segment migration to the Small Cap Index or Standard Index due to a significant market capitalization increase at the time of the event but at Index Reviews.
+MSCI deletes the constituent from the World Micro Cap Index if its post-event full market capitalization is above the Small Cap Interim Size-Segment Cutoff and float-adjusted market capitalization at least half the Small Cap Index Interim Size-Segment Cutoff.
+However, MSCI may decide to maintain the company in the World Micro Cap Index provided that its post-event full market capitalization remains below 1.5 times the Small Cap Index Interim Size-Segment Cutoff and its float-adjusted market capitalization does not meet one half of the Small Cap Index Interim Size-Segment Cutoff.